IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Beach price.
 A price per unit of fish that excludes payments for freight, marketing and processing, as would be paid at the point of landing.
 Usually expressed as the weight of the fish when whole (round weight). (c.f. ex-vessel price)

 BLIM (biomass limit reference point).
-The point beyond which the risk to the stock is regarded as unacceptably high.
+The biomass below which the risk to the stock is regarded as unacceptably high.
+May be determined relative to SB0, SBMSY, or in absolute terms.

 B0 (mean equilibrium unfished biomass).
 Average biomass level before any fishing had occurred.